OpenStackweb/osf-website/src/pages/openinfra-live/index.md

     date: 2021-08-19T14:00:00.000Z
     episodeTitle: OpenStack Basics
     episodeSpeakers: Ben Silverman
-    episodeDescription: "For the uninitiated, OpenStack's role in cloud infrastructure can be a little hard to understand unless you know it's capabilities and how it operates.
-Furthermore if someone is new to infrastructure-as-a-service, OpenStack looks a lot like virtualization or simply like public cloud offerings.
-In this session we will start at the very beginning and walk our way through early services. "
+    episodeDescription: For the uninitiated, OpenStack's role in programmable infrastructure can be a little hard to understand unless you know its capabilities and how it works.
+Furthermore, to some people, OpenStack looks very similar to virtualization or simply like existing public cloud offerings.
+To fully understand this cloud platform, we will start at the origins of cloud technology and end at how today's OpenStack works.
     youtubeLink: https://www.youtube.com/watch?v=hGRkdYu6I5k
     youtubeEmbed: https://www.youtube.com/embed/hGRkdYu6I5k
     calendarInvite: /static/invites/openinfralive_august19th.ics